Jenna Legg

-Jenna Olivia Legg (born 23 July 1997) is an English footballer who plays as a midfielder for Watford in the FA Women's Championship.
+Jenna Olivia Legg (born 23 July 1997) is an English footballer who plays as a midfielder for Oxford United in the FA Women's National League South.

 Club career

 Legg emerged from Chelsea's Centre of Excellence to join the first team for the 2016 FA WSL season.
 In July 2016 Chelsea sent Legg and teammate Laura Rafferty on loan to Oxford United.
 Legg and Rafferty both signed for Brighton & Hove Albion ahead of the FA WSL Spring Series.

 In March 2019, Legg left Brighton by mutual consent and was praised by the team's coach Hope Powell: "Jenna leaves the club having played a huge part in our recent success, and her contribution will not be forgotten."

-On 22 August 2019, Legg signed with FA Women's Championship team Charlton Athletic.
+On 22 August 2019, Legg signed with FA Women's Championship team Charlton Athletic, before moving to Watford in 2021.
+She signed for Oxford United in February 2023.

 International career

 Legg played for the England women's national under-19 football team at the 2015 UEFA Women's Under-19 Championship in Israel.